ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - React - Callbacks & Lifting State Up.md

 - Implement the functionality so that, when the user clicks on the button, it will double the value in the counter.

 - Hints (in case you need it):
   - The button is located in `Child.jsx`.
-However, the counter state and logic to update it are in `App.jsx` (ie. from `Child.jsx`, you need to invoke a function in `App.js`)
+However, the counter state and logic to update it are in `App.jsx` (ie. from `Child.jsx`, you need to invoke a function in `App.jsx`)
   - When you render the child component, you will need to pass a callback (example: `<Child myCoolCallback={doSomething} />`).
   - In Child.jsx, receive the props and invoke the callback when the button is clicked (example: `onClick={props.myCoolCallback}`)